mr4tt/zotbot/README.md

 - [Yuhki Yamashita: Confessions of Modern Design (Welcome to the WIP)](https://www.youtube.com/watch?v=GacLX9amSao) - How do you make progress when the work is always in flux?
 What if some of the best features actually—gasp!—start with a solution instead of a problem?
 In thi...

 # computing_resources
+- [srcl](https://sacred.computer) - SRCL is an open-source React component and style repository that helps you build web applications, desktop applications, and static websites with terminal aesthetics.

+- [A CRITICAL FIELD GUIDE FOR WORKING WITH MACHINE LEARNING DATASETS](https://knowingmachines.org/critical-field-guide) - Maybe you’re an engineer creating a new machine vision system to track birds.
+You might be a journalist using social media data to research Costa Rican households.
+You could be a researcher who stumbled upon your university’s archive of handwritten census cards from 1939.
+Or a designer creating a chatbot that relies on large language models like GPT...

+- [Book: Alice’s Adventures in a differentiable wonderland](https://sscardapane.it/alice-book/) - My personal website, where I collect slides, publications, and presentations.

 - [Introduction to Cryptography — About](https://sagrawalx.github.io/crypt/)

 - [Alistair Gray - Sociological considerations in designing an internal documentation platform](https://www.youtube.com/watch?v=DxbXKLl-URo) - https://www.writethedocs.org/conf/por...